evanwill/hello-arduino-b/content/3-circuit.md

 ## Blink it!

 This circuit is drawing power from UNO, but it is not controlled by it.
-We need to connect the LED to a pin so we can start blinking!
+We need to connect the LED to a pin to make it an output--i.e. so we can start blinking!
 First, unplug the UNO from the USB--never modify your circuit while connected to power!

+With your board unplugged from your computer:

 1. Unplug the wire connecting the `anode` from the `+` rail.